axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## ToDo

 ### Server
-* Position Parser exception for incoming NMEA data from Android, as three pre-decimal point positions are expected
-* use ManagedRaceIdentifier or RaceLogIdenifier instead String-Triple as response type for the GetRaceLogsInPreRacePhaseServlet and the CreateRaceServlet
-  * problem: ManagedRaceIdentifier is available only in the Android context, while RaceLogIdentifier is tightly associated with FlexibleLeaderboard etc, which are not available in the Android context
 * set fleet when creating race
 * editing course in the RaceBoardAdmin
 * persist tracking data (GPSFixStore)